 This hipster burger and soda joint is a popular eatery with friendly bartenders and cool burger creations.
 You will love Pharmacy Burger’s pure cane sugar soda choices, like the Creamsicle soda (orange soda, cream, and vanilla syrup).
 I applaud Pharmacy Burger for using quality ingredients.

-Foodies will go gaga over the Stroganoff Burger with mushroom, Swiss cheese, caramelized onions, and rich béchamel sauce.
-It is absolutely amazing!
+Foodies will go gaga over the Stroganoff Burger with mushroom, Swiss cheese, caramelized onions, and creamy béchamel sauce.
+It is amazing!
 Another good choice is the Chili Burger; rich and flavorful.
 Sandwich side dishes include tater tots, black bean & corn salad, hand-cut fries, or sweet potatoes.

 #4 Josephine on 12th, 2316 12th Avenue South

 Located in the trendy 12 South area, Josephine on 12th is an eatery that serves American farmhouse cuisine.
 Valet parking is available for a fee (a blessing in an area with limited parking).
 While the atmosphere is relaxed, the stylish decor is one to be admired.

 Start your meal with Peach Tartine.
 Creamy goat cheese, arugula, pecans, grilled peaches, and radish slices, drizzled with a thick balsamic, sit atop the toothsome bread.
 The multiple levels of married flavors in each bite made this dish sublime!
 Kudos to Chef Andrew Little for creating this divine dish.
 Entree selections like the Chicken and Biscuit (two pieces of fried chicken, biscuit, and fries) and Quiche are winning choices.
 The Quiche has creamy goat cheese, thyme, and comes with fries and a side salad.
 The prices are steep, but the food is worth it.